nikikilbertus/InstaHeat/README.md

 ## Parameters & Options

-[Here](@ref docparameters) is more information on the simulation parameters and output options.
+The simulation parameters and output options are explained in great detail in the documentation of the parameters.
 This is also important for the build process.
+You can find the docs

+* [here](doc_parameters.md) if you are viewing this on GitHub, or
+* [here](@ref docparameters) if you are viewing this on Doxygen.

 ## Previous Codes